-Cuckoo Catfish (Synodontis multipunctatus) Fish Species Profile
+Cuckoo Catfish (Synodontis multipunctatus) Species Profile & Care Guide

 The Cuckoo Catfish is one of several species of upside-down catfish.
 These catfish are medium-sized, hardy and good looking but can be very aggressive and territorial towards other catfish species.
 This fish is quite sociable, so it is advisable to keep them in groups of three or more to avoid the rivalry between two.
 However, they are relatively peaceful and do very well in a mixed African Cichlid tank if given suitable cover and cave-like structures for them to hide.

 They seem to be active both day and night and can prove quite energetic.
 If you keep them in larger groups, territorial issues are less likely.

 The Cuckoo Catfish has an elongated body that is usually gold, white or tan with black patches that increase in size from the head, back towards the tail.
 Their pectoral, dorsal and caudal fins are predominantly black with white to transparent edges.
 The two anal fins are also pale, with small black triangles and are positioned close to the body.
 They have three pairs of sensory barbels which are typically white.

 |Lifespan||up to 15 years|